 And just like that it was over.

 As the light show abruptly ended Harry became aware of several things at once.
-Firstly it seems that the flames had been so bright that most of those in the room had been forced to shield their eyes.
-Secondly the Goblet of Fire was burned out.
+First, it seems the flames had been so bright that most of those in the room had been forced to shield their eyes.
+Second, the Goblet of Fire had burned out.
 There was no sign of even the tiniest spark of any color of flame.
-Lastly and most important, Harry could not feel any of his magic.
+And finally and most important, Harry could not feel any of his magic.
 Not even that little sliver that was too adamant to leave him when he was at his weakest.

 He felt empty.
 He felt hollow.
 He felt confusion as he couldn't explain what that surge of power was.
 However, at this moment he didn't care about these feelings.